Mansalu/ExampleActions/README.md

 ### instance.yaml

 You must also have a file called `instance.yaml` that contains some details about the instance.
 For existing instances only the `instance` field is needed.
+Files at the repository root will be ignored.

 Optionally you can specify and update the version of the SLATE application with the `version` field in `instance.yaml`.
 If `version` is unspecified the latest version is the default.